AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

 At a high level, onboarding [!DNL Live Search] requires that you:

-- Install the extension
-- Configure your API keys
-- Sync your catalog data
-- Verify the data was exported
-- Configure your data
-- Test the connection
-- Customize for your storefront

 ![Live Search Workflow](assets/livesearch-workflow.png)

 ## 1. Install the [!DNL Live Search] extension